 Sometimes, you will have more than one option available, so keep that in mind when you're ready to check out with your order.

-As we explained in the last section of our How to Buy on eBay tutorial, eBay.com has its own special international shipping program.
+As we explained in the last section of our How to Buy on eBay tutorial, the ecommerce website has its own special international shipping program.
 It will often ship items to local global couriers in the U.S. and U.K. first when said items need to be shipped to certain countries.
 However, this only applies to certain countries and items, and may involve extra customs fees and taxes.

-There are parameters that you can use in eBay's search functions (both basic and advanced) that let you search only for items that you can get free shipping on.
+There are parameters that you can use in its search functions (both basic and advanced) that let you search only for items that you can get free shipping on.

 Well, that's some quick information for you about eBay shipping!
-Check out our article on tracking eBay shipments to learn about how to track your eBay packages once they have shipped.
+Check out our article on tracking eBay orders to learn about how to track your packages once they have shipped.